GPTP-workshop/gptp-workshop.github.io/index.md

 ## Food

-A light breakfast of pastries, fresh fruit, meats, cheeses, yoghurt and coffee will provided each day of the workshop.
+A light breakfast of pastries, fresh fruit, meats, cream cheese, yoghurt and coffee will be provided each day of the workshop.
 Mid-day, a lunch will be provided on-site.
 After the last session each day, attendees typically self-organize for visits to [local restaurants](restaurants.html).
-We might convene for a formal dinner and organizational meeting (all attendees are welcome) one of the nights of the workshop.
 Please let us know if you have any dietary restrictions for catered meals.

 ## Accommodations

-[A list of bed-and-breakfast inns, hotels and motels](accommodations.html) will been provided.
+[A list of bed-and-breakfast inns, hotels and motels](accommodations.html) is provided.
 There are several other options available, including a number of local [AirBnB](https://www.airbnb.com) providers.

 ## Meeting Location